Profile site

 zurb foundation

 Basically, I’ve been programming since I was a kid.
-I have the longest and closest relationship with the Javascript programming language, having worked with it since the mid 90’s.
+I have the longest and closest relationship with the Javascript programming language.
 Based on my mastery of it’s C-style syntax and experience with application development, I quickly picked up programming Java and C#, and soon became aware of more rigorous ways to go about solving problems than are typically associated with Javascript.

 While I’m versed in many of the latest frameworks and libraries like React, React-Redux, and Redux-Sagas, I don’t use the latest and greatest just because it’s cool.
 That’s not me.
 I evolve existing legacy systems into the future, and I want to use the right tool for the job.
 Sometimes that means building out your own tooling, embracing functional programming, meta-programming, and more.